mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Retrieve the value of the items widget that was selected or typed in.
 #.
 This where the actual processing code would start.
 #.
 Exit the program.
 Calling ``cancel`` is the same as clicking on the Cancel button.
+#.
+Blank line.
+#.
+Call ``main``.
+Even though we defined ``main`` above, Python will not execute the
+   function until we call it.

 Object-Oriented Dynamic Widgets
 ===============================

 While I told you to not fear lambda, if you write code in an object-oriented mode, you don't have to be concerned about lambda.
-However, one can write complex guis in tkintertoy without object-oriented style, which might be better for novice programmers.
+One can write complex guis in tkintertoy without object-oriented style, which might be better for novice programmers, most guis should be oject-oriented once the programmer is ready.
 While, the details of writing object-oriented code is far beyond the scope of this tutorial, we will look at the previous example in an object-oriented mode using composition.
 You will see, it is not really complicated at all, just a little different.
 The GUI design did not change.

 Below is the new code: